tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   - `Try` value converted to `Either` one if the former is used (`Try` monad block can return anything - it won't be used anyway)

+- as a consequence of a previous tip always convert `Try` value to `Either` one using `Try#to_either` and in particular because:

+  - `Try` monad doesn't implement `tee` method
+    (if you need to chain on result using `tee` method)
+  - `Failure#value` returns `nil` while `Left#value` returns exception
+    itself from `Failure#exception` - we need it to generate error message (in case of failure this result is eventually returned from the chain)

-- when updating model in place it's better to use methods that throw exceptions (`create!`/`update!`/etc.) and wrap them in `Try` monad (don't forget to convert the latter to `Either` value - see previous tips) than to use their counterparts without `!` and check for errors manually (returning either `Right(model)` or `Left(model.errors.full_messages)`).
+- when creating/updating model in place it's better to use methods that throw exceptions (`create!`/`update!`/etc.) and wrap them in `Try` monad (don't forget to convert the latter to `Either` value - see previous tips) than to use their counterparts without `!` and check for errors manually (returning either `Right(model)` or `Left(model.errors.full_messages)`).
   rationale: exception contains all the necessary validation error messages.

+- when creating/updating model association or another related model vice versa it's better to use methods that don't throw exceptions (`create`/`update`/etc.) and check for errors manually (returning either `Right(model)` or `Left(model_error_message(another_model))`) than to use their counterparts with `!` and wrap them in `Try` monad (converting to `Either` value in the end).
+  rationale: exception doesn't contain information about another model - it's necessary to provide our own custom model error message to avoid ambiguity.

 - it's recommended to specify expected exceptions when using `Try` monad